-In the future release, a configurable extra time difference between subframes will be introduced for the parallel mode, so that some noise appearing in detectors at low threshold can be removed.
-This will enlarge the time difference between frames form the default 12 μ s to something configurable, expected to be 15-40 μ s (for the 9M it is currently 200 μ s due to a noisier module).
+From release 4.0.0, a configurable extra time difference between subframes can be introduced for the parallel mode, so that some noise appearing in detectors at low threshold can be removed.
+This is obtained through the subdeadtime.
+You need to add values specific for your detector (ask the detector group).
+Typically, values between 15-40 μ s should be used (for the 9M it is currently 200 μ s due to a noisier module).